COMMENTS ON ISO 9001:2026

 The organization shall determine external and internal issues that are relevant to its purpose.

-and that affect its ability to achieve the intended result(s) of its XXX management system.
+and that affect its ability to achieve the intended result(s) of its quality management system.

 Added: The organization shall determine whether climate change is a relevant issue.